simeg/mac-balls-app/README.md

-# mac-balls-app
+# The Balls App
-This app replaces every key stroke you make with the word "BALLS"
+This macOS menu bar app replaces every key stroke you make with the word "balls".
+Use at your own risk.

+I added a Quit menu option out of courtesy for the User.